 Getting Started with WordPress

 1. Purchase Hosting

 To get started with WordPress, one of the things you need is a hosting account somewhere to “put” your WordPress website and all the files associated with it (this is NOT a program that goes on your computer).
-You can create your account here.
+I use and recommend FlyWheel.

 2. Install WordPress

-Installing WordPress looks a bit different for various hosting sites, but for the hosting I provide includes automatic setup, backups and software updates paired with 24/7, award-winning support.
+Installing WordPress looks a bit different for various hosting sites, but most you should look for one that includes automatic setup, backups and software updates paired with 24/7, support.

 3. Choose Your Theme

 Dashboard > Appearance > Themes > Add New > Install > Activate

 In the video below, you’ll see me install the theme “Neve”.
 Since recording this video, I’ve switched to the theme “Hello” by Elementor and currently use this theme for most of my clients.

 WordPress Made Simple – How to install your theme – Watch Video